zncheng/StreamLEC/README.md

     ```
     + Set up the library.
     ```
-    sudo cp libcodestream /usr/lib
+    sudo cp libstreamlec /usr/lib
     ```
 + Step 2: Compile example application.
-    + Here we show a simple application, i.e., vector multiplication (check `./apps/vector_multiplication/`).
+    + Here we take the streaming logistic regression training as example (check `./apps/logistic_regression/`).
-        + for each streaming item, simply multiply it with a constant vector.
+        + We train a logistic regression model in real time using the provided sample input
-            + use default encoder.
+            + use default encoder in source.
-            + use default decoder and implement `Recompute` and `Aggregate`.
+            + use default decoder and implement `Recompute` and `Aggregate` in the sink.
-            + implement a processor with pure linear computation, only implement `ProcessLinear`.
+            + implement the `ProcessData` interfaces in each processors
     + For compile
         + use the provided Makefile.
         ```
         make -j
         ```
 + Step 3: Run example application
-    + Configuration
+    + Configurations
-        + check the configuration file in `./apps/vector_multiplication/sample.ini`.
+        + check the configuration file in `./apps/logistic_regression/sample.ini`.
             + k = 2, r = 1, micro_batch = 200.
     + Input trace
         + check `./apps/trace/sample.txt` for the example trace.
             + 5000 items, each with 12 attributes.
-    + Run in a local machine, go to application directory, `./apps/vector_multiplication`.
+    + Run in a local machine, go to application directory, `./apps/logistic_regression`.
-        + open one terminal, run Encoder.
+        + open one terminal, run the Source.
         ```
-        ./Encoder sample.ini Encoder
+        ./source sample.ini Encoder
         ```
         + run 3 processors, each on a new terminal.
             + run processor 1
             ```
-                ./Processor sample.ini Processor1
+                ./processor sample.ini Processor1
             ```
             + run processor 2
             ```
-                ./Processor sample.ini Processor2
+                ./processor sample.ini Processor2
             ```
             + run processor 3
             ```
-                ./Processor sample.ini Processor3
+                ./processor sample.ini Processor3
             ```
-        + open another terminal, run Decoder
+        + open another terminal, run the sink
         ```
-        ./Decoder sample.ini Decoder
+        ./sink sample.ini Decoder
         ```
-        + check the output results in Decoder
+        + check the output results in the sink
     + run in distributed mode
         + Set up the core library on each node
-            + copy the core library `libcodestream.so` to the `/usr/lib` directory of each node
+            + copy the core library `libstreamlec.so` to the `/usr/lib` directory of each node
         + change the configuration file
             + update the ip address of Encoder, Decoder, and each Processor
         + check the script in `./script` to run StreamLEC